chiconasa3000/notifyme_jsew/chapters/chapter16/README.md

 ## Deleting Notes

-It is a nonroutable component because it is a component which redirects to another component, normally, we include a redirect in pages but not in component, so for this reason this component is a higher-order component and we need withRouter command from React.
+It is a nonroutable component because it is a component which redirects to another component, normally, we include a redirection in pages but not in a component, for this reason, this component is a higher-order component and we need withRouter command from React.

 ```